The Most Accurate Formula to Calculate your DSO

 It is error-prone: even the best mathematicians make mistakes sometimes.
 Calculating your DSO manually leaves room for inaccuracies.

 It is not the most efficient: calculating your DSO by hand requires chasing the latest data from different software.
 The countback method is the most accurate but it does take time - especially if you want to calculate it for different periods.
-It’s time that could be used to actually work on having a lower dso.
+It’s time that could be used to actually work on achieving a lower dso.

 Automating Your DSO Calculation to Improve Your Accounts Receivable Collection.